-Coffee is an easy teacher appreciation gift that is loved by the entire school staff.
-Grab a few bags or boxes of coffee then download, print, and stick-on these adorable labels.
+This easy coffee teacher appreciation gift is loved by the entire school staff.
+Grab a cup for your kids’ classroom teacher or a few bags of coffee for the staff room then stick on an adorable free label.
 Presto… the gift of coffee for all!

 This post uses affiliate links.
 They don’t cost you a thing and help us bring you creative projects.
 Read more in Policies & Disclosures.